 Research Associate / PhD Student (m/f/x)

-starting October 1, 2022, limited for 3 years, with the option for extension.
+starting January 1, 2024.
+The position is limited to three years and comprises 65% of the fulltime weekly hours.
 The period of employment is governed by the Fixed Term Research Contracts Act (Wissenschaftszeitvertragsgesetz - WissZeitVG).
-The position aims at obtaining further academic qualification (e.g. PhD).
+The position offers the chance to obtain further academic qualification (usually PhD).

 Reference to data protection: Your data protection rights, the purpose for which your data will be processed, as well as further information about data protection is available to you on the website: https://tu-dresden.de/karriere/datenschutzhinweis.